link89/selenium-federation/README.md

 ### Default Capabilities

-The `defaultCapabilities` will be merged with the `desiredCapabilities` received from the client-side before firing the NEW_SESSIONS request.
+The `defaultCapabilities` will be merged with the `desiredCapabilities` received from the client-side before firing the NEW_SESSION request.
 This is useful when you need to hide the server-side detail from clients.

 The below configuration is a real world example to use this feature to support `ChromeCanary`.